hmchen47/DevOps/Linux/Linux-LFS101x.edX/ch02-PhilosophyConcepts.md

 	A. A collection of software making up a Linux-based Operating system.
 	B. A program that runs as a background process.
-	C. An interface for typing commands for the Operating System to execute. correct
+	C. An interface for typing commands for the Operating System to execute.
 	D. A list of commands requested to be run in the order presented.

 	Ans: C